prashant-kikani/prashant-kikani.github.io/_posts/2021-6-19-the-gray-zone.markdown

 ## Psychological aspects

 Sometimes, our brain kind of works in binary mode.
 It labels everything as either good or bad.
+It's a <a href="https://prashantkikani.com/blog/human-desires-downsides/" target="_blank">flaw of human psychology</a>.
 Why?
 To avoid the complex thinking to decide whether something is truly good or not.
 It takes effort to see every possible point of view or aspect of the situation and to think from other people's perspectives.
 Basically, it takes effort to see the full picture.
 So the brain tries to avoid all that effort.
 It over simplifies things to label that thing to either black or white.

 World which we live in is far more complex and nuanced than we realize and there are so many moving parts in the equation which are not in our control.
 So, instead of making some effort to think about something, our brain directly reaches to some conclusion by oversimplifying it.